 Vintage-Inspired Fabric Bags

 Sew small fabric bags with vintage Halloween prints.
-They’re reusable and eco-friendly, a charming option I love for my more eco-conscious friends.
+They’re reusable and eco-friendly, a charming option I love for my more eco-conscious friends, and they make wonderful fall goodie bags.

 Candy Corn Inspired Bags